 Double-check: yogurt, pre-mixed shakes, cholocate, milk drinks, and smoothies

 Befriend the Label

-FDA only allows packaged foods with less than 20ppm of gluten to be labeled “gluten-free” , so checking for the label would be a good rule of thumb.
+FDA only allows packaged foods with less than 20ppm of gluten to be labeled “gluten-free”, so checking for the label would be a good rule of thumb.
 But even without the gluten-free food stamp, some packaging already add helpful information on their labels, so you may know which ones to stay away from.
-Check the label if it has been manufactured in the same facility that also processes food containing gluten, or if the product may contain gluten.
+Check also for information if it has been manufactured in the same facility that also processes food containing gluten, or if the product may contain gluten.

 Know What To Look For

 BUT without the gluten-free label still in most packaged foods today, grocery shopping can be a much more complicated task than we may like.
 To make it easier, first, check for obvious gluten sources: